TongjiZhanglab/ChromBERT-tools/docs/source/commands/impute_cistrome.rst

 -------------------

 ``--cistrome``
    Cistromes to impute in factor:celltype format, use ; to separate multiple cistromes.
-It will be converted to lowercase for better matching
+It will be converted to lowercase for better matching, such as "CTCF:K562;H3K27ac:K562;GSM1208591"

 ``--region``
    Regions to impute (BED or CSV format)